T

 TinyBizTools

 Calculate your business net cash flow instantly.
-Free cash flow calculator — track income, expenses, and net cash flow.
-No signup.
+Free cash flow calculator — track monthly income, expenses, and net cash position.
+No signup required.

 Income Sources